TmaneChouaib/spring-boot-rest-api-demo/README.md

 ## <a name="http-status-codes"></a> 📎 Http Status Codes:

-- This section presents the most commonly encountered HTTP status codes when developing a REST API.HTTP status codes are crucial indicators of the request and response state between the client and the server.
+- This section presents the most commonly encountered HTTP status codes when developing a REST API.
+HTTP status codes are crucial indicators of the request and response state between the client and the server.
   Here are the top ten HTTP status codes and their meanings in the context of RESTful web services.